Are Arrowroot and Tapioca Flours Paleo?

 Reviewed by Dr. Mark J. Smith on November 18, 2021.

-Raw cassava starch also contains anti-nutrients that are potentially toxic to humans in high concentrations.
+Raw cassava starch contains antinutrients that are potentially toxic to humans in high concentrations.
+Cassava includes naturally occurring cyanide, which means preparing it properly for eating is important.
 The process that turns the cassava plant to tapioca flour, including boiling, soaking, fermenting, and drying, may reduce these toxic compounds but not enough to eliminate them completely.
 (3-4)

-Tapioca starch also has a high glycemic load.
-We recommend that you consume tapioca sparingly, as part of the 15 percent of your diet when following the 85/15 rule.
+Tapioca starch also has a high glycemic load, spiking your blood sugar.
+We recommend that you avoid tapioca and only eat it as part of the 15 percent of your Paleo Diet when following the 85/15 rule.

 Fortunately, arrowroot flour is a great alternative to tapioca.
 Arrowroot is native to the Amazon rainforest, and is a great thickening agent to use in gluten-free recipes such as puddings, sauces, and baked goods.